urbit/docs/tutorials/arvo/arvo.md

 >Before we plug the newborn node into the network, we feed it a series of bootstrap or “larval” packets that prepare it for adult life as a packet transceiver on the public network.
 The larval sequence is private, solving the secret delivery problem, and can contain as much code as we like.

-# Principles

-At a high level `%arvo` takes a mess of Unix I/O events and turns them into something clean and structured for the programmer.

-`%arvo` is designed to avoid the usual state of complex event networks: event spaghetti.
-We keep track of every event's cause so that we have a clear causal chain for every computation.
-At the bottom of every chain is a Unix I/O event, such as a network request, terminal input, file sync, or timer event.
-We push every step in the path the request takes onto the chain until we get to the terminal cause of the computation.
-Then we use this causal stack to route results back to the caller.